zemdenalex/NeuroBoost/docs/NFRS.md

 - No third‑party telemetry or tracking.
 Minimal server logs with rotation.
 - Principle of least privilege for API tokens and bot keys.

+## Feedback & Bug Reporting

+- All bug report submissions must strip personally identifying information (e.g. event titles, notes, contacts).
+Only environment data (browser, OS, timestamp, anonymized IDs) and sanitized logs are attached.
+- Maximum log payload per submission: **50 KB**; larger logs are truncated and available only on the server.
+- Feedback storage must follow the same encryption and access controls as user data.
+- Users should be informed that their input will be used solely for improving the product and will not be shared externally.

 ## Accessibility
 - Full keyboard navigation and focus outlines.
 Minimum contrast 4.5:1.
 - Prefer semantic HTML + ARIA only where needed.